TL;DR

 });

-Organize tests into collections:
+Organize tests into collections with environment variables:

 // Environment variables